 Vivint’s Doorbell

 Vivint has a great professional monitoring plan, but the company doesn’t want you to have to wait for emergency personnel to arrive.
 So the video doorbell doesn’t just send an alert to a monitoring station.
 It includes active theft protection.
 What does that mean?
 It means that bright lights come on and an alarm sounds the moment the doorbell detects that something is amiss.
 We can’t guarantee that these features deter every porch pirate, but if we were looking to snag a package and those kinds of protections went off, we’d be gone in a flash.
-You can find more in the pricing section, but for quick context, this doorbell costs about $250.
-That’s expensive, but you definitely get value for your money.
+All-in-all, Vivint offers some of the best professional monitoring in the business,

 Ringing the Vivint Doorbell Camera Pro